Maximal independent set

-The graph of the cube has six different maximal independent sets, shown as the red vertices.
+The graph of the cube has six different independent sets, shown as the red vertices.
 Only two of these, the ones with four vertices, are maximum independent sets.

 In graph theory, a maximal independent set (MIS) or maximal stable set is an independent set that is not a subset of any other independent set.
 In other words, there is no vertex outside the independent set that may join it because it is maximal with respect to the independent set property.

 For example, in the graph P_{3}, a path with three vertices a, b, and c, and two edges a̅b̅ and b̅c̅, the sets {b} and {a, c} are both maximal independent.
 The set {a} is independent, but is not maximal independent, because it is a subset of the larger independent set {a, c}.
 In this same graph, the maximal cliques are the sets {a, b} and {b, c}.

 A MIS is also a dominating set in the graph, and every dominating set that is independent must be maximal independent, so MISs are also called independent dominating sets.

 The top two P_{3} graphs are maximal independent sets while the bottom two are independent sets, but not maximal.
 The maximum independent set is represented by the top left.

 A graph may have many MISs of widely varying sizes; (Note: Erdős (1966) shows that the number of different sizes of MISs in an n-vertex graph may be as large as n – log n – O(log log n) and is never larger than n – log n.) the largest, or possibly several equally large, MISs of a graph is called a maximum independent set.
 The graphs in which all maximal independent sets have the same size are called well-covered graphs.

 The phrase "maximal independent set" is also used to describe maximal subsets of independent elements in mathematical structures other than graphs, and in particular in vector spaces and matroids.

 Two independent sets for the star graph S_{8} show how vastly different in size two maximal independent sets (the right being maximum) can be.

 Two algorithmic problems are associated with MISs: finding a single MIS in a given graph and listing all MISs in a given graph.